anders-malmros-inera/interop-infrastructure/admin-web/README.md

  - 8080 -> Java API (http)
  - 8081 -> OpenAPI UI (nginx)
  - 5432 -> Postgres (DB used by the APIs)
- - 8180 -> Keycloak (if you enable the optional realm import)
+ - 8180 -> Keycloak (if you run Keycloak separately and expose it on this host port)

 ## Quick start (PowerShell)